 Employee engagement plays a large role in the effectiveness of your company’s health benefits.
 From fighting costs, to enhancing health, to establishing a workplace culture of wellbeing—the more engaged your employees are in their care, the better.
-If you’re looking to ramp up engagement among your healthy—and not-so-healthy—employees, we’ve put together the following five ways you might start to build on your plan.
+If you’re looking to ramp up engagement among your employees, we’ve put together the following five ways you might start to build on your plan.

 One way employers are ramping up efforts in employee health engagement is through the use of health coaches.
 Either in person (onsite) or by phone, employees can take advantage of licensed professionals committed to helping them meet their personal health goals.
 This service comes in handy especially for employees with costly chronic conditions, since working with a health coach can help manage and mitigate chronic conditions—along with the high costs associated with complex care.
 Health coaching spurs engagement and creates accountability, which is proven to keep employees engaged.

 What employee engagement tactic varies in size, scope and sometimes success?
 That’s right—wellness programs.
 While most wellness programs promote better health and help keep employees active, fit and happy—it’s best to really understand your population’s health to determine which program will best serve your employees.
 Work with your insurance company to establish which will be right for you, based on past claims data and current trends in care.
 Wellbeing goes beyond physical fitness to include areas like mental health, financial health—even environmental and social health.
 Many businesses are even finding that these wellness offerings can help with employee retention.